RapTho/elasticsearch-tutorials/exercises.md

 2. **Create an API Key:**

-   - [Generate an API key](https://www.elastic.co/guide/en/kibana/8.13/api-keys.html) using the Kibana console or API.
+   - [Generate an API key](https://www.elastic.co/guide/en/kibana/8.15/api-keys.html) using the Kibana console or API.
    - Securely save the API key for future use.

 3. **Validation:**
    - Validate the API key by making a simple API call using a `curl` to list indexes or get cluster health.
+Check [how to authenticate](https://www.elastic.co/guide/en/elasticsearch/reference/current/http-clients.html) towards the Elasticsearch API using API Keys.

 ### Exercise 2: Using curl to interact with the Elasticsearch API